mvz/gir_ffi/README.md

 12.04.
 Older versions of gobject-introspection than the ones used there are therefore not officially supported (although they may work).

-On Debian and Ubuntu, installing `libgirepository1.0-dev` and `gobject-introspection` should be enough to get `rake test` working.
+On Debian and Ubuntu, installing `libgirepository1.0-dev`, `gobject-introspection` and `gir1.2-gtop-2.0` should be enough to get `rake test` working.

 GirFFI has not been tested on Mac OS X or Microsoft Windows.
 YMMV.